 - A one-way system on access routes throughout the site where possible.
-Increasing access points can help establish a one-way system (e.g. additional temporary access stairs to allow for one-way traffic up and down). - Where a one-way system is not possible, consider widening pedestrian routes so physical distancing can be maintained on main site walkways. - Marked up walkways can help give an indication of what 2m spacing looks like. - Face coverings must be worn in other indoor communal areas, such as corridors and social spaces.
+Increasing access points can help establish a one-way system (e.g. additional temporary access stairs to allow for one-way traffic up and down). - Where a one-way system is not possible, consider widening pedestrian routes so physical distancing can be maintained on main site walkways. - NEW > Marked walkways will help give an indication of the required social distancing and what this looks like. - Face coverings must be worn in other indoor communal areas, such as corridors and social spaces.

-NEW > Due to the increased risk of infection and transmission of the new strain of COVID-19, face coverings must be worn in the following areas/ circumstances:
+Due to the increased risk of infection and transmission of the new strain of COVID-19, face coverings must be worn in the following areas/circumstances:

-- NEW > When moving around all indoor and outdoor spaces between task/activity locations. - NEW > When working together in any internal space which is not well ventilated (either naturally or mechanically) for protracted periods of over an hour. - NEW > When working together in an internal space which is not well ventilated (either naturally or mechanically) for any period where raised voices or physical exertion is required.
+- When moving around all indoor and outdoor spaces between task/activity locations. - When working together in any internal space which is not well ventilated (either naturally or mechanically) for protracted periods of over an hour. - When working together in an internal space which is not well ventilated (either naturally or mechanically) for any period where raised voices or physical exertion is required.